Hendrikjen/pedigree_programme/README.md

   - Create a new solution by exchanging one potential parent with another suitable candidate.
   - Calculate new relatedness values for dyads affected by this change (all relevant dyads which include the offspring, the old and the new parent candidate).
   - Compare the old and new relatedness values to determine the discrepancy between the current and the new solution.
   - If the new solution is worse, apply the Metropolis acceptance criterion to decide whether to accept it or not: $$e^\frac{F_{n}-F_{c}}{T} > X\to [0,1]$$
  (with $F_n$ as fitness function of the new solution and $F_c$ of the current solution; $T$ as temperature and $X$ as random number in the range between 0 and 1)
   - If accepted (or the new solution is better in the first place), the new solution becomes the current solution; otherwise, it's rejected, and the previous solution remains in place.
   - If necessary, update the best difference and pedigree.
 - Finally, save the last pedigree solution in a file.

 </details>

 ## Contribution and citation
-I want to thank and express my deep gratitude to all people who contributed to this project and who never failed to come up with helpful recommandations, fresh ideas and new perspectives.
-Especially, the unconditional support, encouragement and guidance of my supervisors A. Freudiger, T. Gatter, P. Stadler and A. Widdig was essential for bringing this project to a successful end.
+We want to thank and express our deep gratitude to all people who supported and contributed to this project, with special thanks to R. McElreath und P. Fröhlich for the provided server space and comprehensive IT support.

 Please use the BibTex format, provided by Github or cite this programme as

-**Westphal, H. (2023).
+**Westphal et al. (2023).
 Pedigree programme (Version 1.0.0) [Computer software].** _https://github.com/Hendrikjen/pedigree_programme_

-Further background information may be found in my [master thesis](master%20thesis/MA_Assessing-dyadic-relatedness-in-rhesus-macaques-using-pedigree-data_HWestphal_2023.pdf).

-Contact email: hw53vake@studserv.uni-leipzig.de
+Contact email: hendrikje.westphal@gmx.de

-[^1]: Westphal, H. (2023).
-Assessing dyadic relatedness in rhesus macaques using pedigree data [Master thesis]. [_https://github.com/Hendrikjen/pedigree_programme/master thesis/MA_Assessing-dyadic-relatedness-in-rhesus-macaques-using-pedigree-data_HWestphal_2023.pdf_](master%20thesis/MA_Assessing-dyadic-relatedness-in-rhesus-macaques-using-pedigree-data_HWestphal_2023.pdf)
+[^1]: Widdig, A., Muniz, L., Minkner, M., Barth, Y., Bley, S., Ruiz-Lambides, A., ... & Kulik, L. (2017).
+Low incidence of inbreeding in a long-lived primate population isolated for 75 years.
+Behavioral ecology and sociobiology, 71, 1-15. [https://doi.org/10.1007/s00265-016-2236-6](https://doi.org/10.1007/s00265-016-2236-6)

+[^2]: Wang, B., Sverdlov, S., & Thompson, E. (2017).
+Efficient estimation of realized kinship from single nucleotide polymorphism genotypes.
+Genetics, 205(3), 1063-1078. [https://doi.org/10.1534/genetics.116.197004](https://doi.org/10.1534/genetics.116.197004)

+[^3]: Li, H., Glusman, G., Hu, H., Caballero, J., Hubley, R., Witherspoon, D., ... & Huff, C. D. (2014).
+Relationship estimation from whole-genome sequence data.
+PLoS genetics, 10(1), e1004144. [https://doi.org/10.1371/journal.pgen.1004144](https://doi.org/10.1371/journal.pgen.1004144)